May 26, 2016

-“PTSD is often called the invisible injury, but it can be as debilitating as the worst physical injury you can imagine,” says Semper Fi Fund Medical Director Dr. Robert Koffman.
+“PTSD is often called the invisible injury, but it can be as debilitating as the worst physical injury you can imagine,” says Semper Fi Fund Director of Wellness Dr. Robert Koffman.
 “Many of the programs for our post-9/11 service members and their families directly address the issues raised by PTSD.
 Some of these, in addition to Team Semper Fi, include our Unit Reunion Program, our Semper Fi Fund Apprenticeship Program, our Therapeutic Arts Program and the Jinx McCain Horsemanship Program.”

 “When I got back up on a horse, I never felt more normal,” says Gunnery Sergeant Tomas McRae, who lost both legs and one arm as the result of stepping on an improvised explosive device in Afghanistan in 2012.
 “When I'm on a horse the anxiety just goes away, which is so satisfying.
 When you talk about PTSD, it's nice to have something that 'fixes' it."
 The "fix" for Gunnery Sergeant McRae is participating in the Semper Fi Fund's Jinx McCain Horsemanship Program.

 “We owe such a debt to those who serve on behalf of us all,” Guenther says.
 “I hope all Americans take some time this month to learn a little more about PTSD and how it affects our service members.”